 "exemptions only" refers to UWI courses, required for a student's current programme, for which credits will not be granted because, the student has already passed these courses in other programmes at the UWI or passes courses of similar content at other recognized institutions.
-In these cases the student will be required to replace the courses with courses approved by the student's Department.
+In these cases the student will be required to replace the courses with courses approved by the student's Department.2

 "credit exemptions/exemptions with credit" refers to cases where a student is granted credits for courses completed and passed in other UWI programmes or at other recognized institutions.
 Permission must be granted by the Faculty.
-These courses will be recorded as pass on the student's academic records.
-Students are not required to repeat these courses.
+These courses will be recorded as pass on the students' academic record.
+Students are not required to repeat these courses.3

-"free electives" means courses listed in the Faculty Handbook or Department brochure which are optional in the degree programme concerned and may be selected from any Faculty.
+"Free Electives" means courses listed in the Faculty Handbook or Department brochure which are optional in the degree programme concerned and may be selected from any Faculty.

 "leave of absence" refers to a student being unable to continue his/her studies for a semester or more for financial, work related, personal or medical reasons.
-Permission must be granted by the Academic Board Sub Committee on student Matters, on the recommendation of the Faculty.
+Permission must be granted by the Academic Board Sub Committee on Student Matters, on the recommendation of the Faculty.4

-"Level I, Level II, Level III", represent the different standard of courses that must be completed in the undergraduate degree programme.
+"Level I, Level II, Level III" represent the different standard of courses that must be completed in the undergraduate degree programme.
 Levels II and III are however equally weighted for the assessment of class of degree.
-(Note registration for level II/III courses are permitted once pre-requisites have been satisfied).
+(Note registration for Levels II/III courses is permitted once prerequisites have been satisfied.)

-"pre-requisite" means a course listed in the Faculty handbook or Department Brochure which must be completed before registration for another course is permitted.
+"pre-requisite" means a course listed in the Faculty Handbook or Department Brochure which must be completed before registration for another course is permitted.

-"summer school sessions" refer to the sessions of the summer school as governed by the Summer School Regulations.
+"summer school sessions" refer to the sessions of the summer school as governed by the Summer School Regulations.5